F0lak/dm_open_ref/ref/regex/proc/Replace.md

     the \"g\" flag, all matches are replaced.
 <!-- -->
 **Args:**
-+   haystack+ The text to be searched
++   haystack: The text to be searched
-+   replacement+ A piece of text, OR a proc, that will be used to replace the match
++   replacement: A piece of text, OR a proc, that will be used to replace the match
-+   Start+ The start position (in bytes) to search; defaults to 1, or to src.next if this is a global pattern
++   Start: The start position (in bytes) to search; defaults to 1, or to src.next if this is a global pattern
-+   End+ The position of the byte after the end of the search; 0 is the end.
++   End: The position of the byte after the end of the search; 0 is the end.
 The actual match is allowed to extend past End.